Margaret6556/Make-the-baby-smile-game/src/readme.md

 🎮 Make-The-Baby-Smile-Game

 Welcome to make the baby smile game!
-This game is built with html, css, javascript, typewritter and AI.
+This game is built with html, css, javascript, typewriter and AI.
 Demo - https://vnsf9g.csb.app/

 🌟 **Overview**